 The ability to dramatically change our environment is what separates homo sapiens from all other animals on this planet.
 Innovation is really what makes us human, and entrepreneurship is the most powerful tool and force for innovation and change we know of today.
 This is why I fundamentally believe entrepreneurs are the true heroes of modern society, and it's a privilege to serve them every day through Creandum!
 As Carl Sagan once said, “Dreams are maps of the future”.
 Dare to dream.
 Dare to innovate.

-Bjarke, Staffan, Simon, Daniel, Fredrik, and Carl with unanimous isle seat preference while touring Asia's tech hubs
+Bjarke, Staffan, Simon, Daniel, Fredrik and Carl with unanimous aisle seat preferences while touring Asia's tech hubs

 Carl with the team in Seoul trying to figure out if the real Slim Shady will stand up